InspiringGroup/inspiringgroup.github.io/_pages/research.md

 ### Other Research Projects

 <div class="largefont">
-Over the past few years, we have also worked on projects involving Programming Languages, High-perfomance Storage Systems, Database Systems, etc. We are extremely excited about interdisciplinarity research because that is where creativity and disruptive initiatives come from.
+Over the past few years, we have also worked on projects involving Programming Languages, High-perfomance Storage Systems, Database Systems, etc. **We are extremely excited about interdisciplinarity research because that is where creativity and disruptive initiatives come from**.
 </div>
 <br />